-The Post Office of Egypt may collect, in respect of delivery to the Customs and clearance through the Customs or in respect of delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
+The Post Office of Siam may collect, in respect of delivery to the Customs and clearance through the Customs or delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other sum as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
 The Post Office of Malaya may collect such fee as it may from time to time fix for similar services in its parcel post relations with other countries generally.

-CUSTOMS AND OTHER CHARGES.
+PAYMENT OF CUSTOMS AND OTHER CHARGES.

-- r.
-Customs charges or other charges shall be paid by the addressees of parcels, except as provided otherwise in this Agreement. - 2.
-Each Post Office may collect any warehousing charges fixed by its legislation for a parcel which is not claimed within the prescribed period.
-This charge shall in no case exceed 5 francs gold.
+Customs charges or other non-postal charges shall be paid by the addressees of parcels, except as provided otherwise in this Agreement.